AppWerft/Ti.Fidel/README.md

 Getting creds from [Fidel](http://fidel.uk/).
 The creds you can find under the right top account button.
 Here you find SDK keys.
 Here you need the public key.

+## Handling/testing

+* You can test the opencv scanner only with real cards.
+Screenshots from google search doesn't work.
+This scanned cards you cannot link!
+* The form only accepts test nummers from fidel webpage (4444000000004* und 5555000000005*).
+With this numbers you can test linking.
+If you use one number twice, then a warning on adb console appears.
+In next version of SDK this event will exposed to SDK.

 ##  Google services

 The library uses some libraries from googles playservice suite.
 For this dependency a requirement is inside timodule.xml.